hconway-jpeg/liftoff-assignments/P2-Project_Outline/README.md

 - a place to track chemical/equipment inventory
 - a place to share lab research and research of interest
-- a means of storing protocols and other lab documents Stop forgetting usernames and passwords for 8 different lab-related websites and just choose LABrador!git
+- a means of storing protocols and other lab documents Stop forgetting usernames and passwords for 8 different lab-related websites and just choose LABrador!

 ### Features
 -Login